Diploma in Professional Legal Practice

 - participation in a team presentation exercise, working collaboratively to research and present on a legal technology product or idea; and

-- hands-on experience through working with our Free Legal Advice Centre.
+- hands-on experience through working with our Free Legal Advice Centre - finalist in the Scottish Legal Awards 2020 (Community Contribution Award); and

 After completing the Diploma in Professional Legal Practice most of our graduates go onto start their traineeship.
 The traineeship is the 2nd part of the Law Society of Scotland's Professional Education and Training (PEAT) programme.